iml-wg/HEPML-LivingReview/docs/index.md

 };
 </script>

 # **A Living Review of Machine Learning for Particle Physics**

+> [!IMPORTANT]
+> This project is no longer actively maintained.
+The literature coverage is
+> frozen as of 1 June 2026.

-*Modern machine learning techniques, including deep learning, is rapidly being applied, adapted, and developed for high energy physics.
+*Modern machine learning techniques, including deep learning, are rapidly being applied, adapted, and developed for high energy physics.
 The goal of this document is to provide a nearly comprehensive list of citations for those developing and applying these approaches to experimental, phenomenological, or theoretical analyses.
-As a living document, it will be updated as often as possible to incorporate the latest developments.
-A list of proper (unchanging) reviews can be found within.
-Papers are grouped into a small set of topics to be as useful as possible.
-Suggestions are most welcome.*
+A list of conventional, unchanging reviews can be found within.
+Papers are grouped into a small set of topics to be as useful as possible.*

 [![download](https://img.shields.io/badge/download-review-blue.svg)](https://iml-wg.github.io/HEPML-LivingReview/assets/hepml_review.pdf)
 [![github](https://badges.aleen42.com/src/github.svg)](https://github.com/iml-wg/HEPML-LivingReview)